-Annual cash bonuses are intended to reward individual performance during the year and can therefore be highly variable from year.
+Annual cash bonuses are discretionary and are intended to reward individual performance during the year and can therefore be highly variable from year to year.
 Cash bonus awards for the NEOs are generally determined by the Compensation Committee annually on a discretionary basis based on performance criteria, particularly corporate and individual performance goals and other measures.
 Should actual performance exceed expected performance criteria, the Compensation Committee may adjust individual cash bonuses to take such superior performance into account.
 Likewise, should actual performance fall below expected performance criteria, the Compensation Committee may adjust individual cash bonuses to take such performance into account.

-Upon the recommendation of the Compensation Committee, Mr. Lorber's 2022 annual discretionary bonus was \$686,921 which was equal approximately to the target annual bonus amount which had been set at 137.5% of his base salary, as determined by the Compensation Committee in the manner described herein.
-Upon the recommendation of the Compensation Committee, Ms. McMillan's 2022 annual discretionary bonus was \$264,928 which was equal approximately to the target annual bonus amount which had been set at 75% of her base salary, as determined by the Compensation Committee in the manner described herein.
+Upon the recommendation of the Compensation Committee, Mr. Lorber's 2023 annual discretionary bonus was \$1,395,000 which exceeded the target annual bonus amount which had been set at 137.5% of his base salary, as determined by the Compensation Committee in the manner described herein.
+Upon the recommendation of the Compensation Committee, Ms. McMillan's 2023 annual discretionary bonus was \$540,000 which exceeded the target annual bonus amount which had been set at 80% of her base salary, as determined by the Compensation Committee in the manner described herein.

-The Compensation Committee considered several financial performance metrics as well as other factors when evaluating the cash bonuses paid to NEOs for 2022.
-The Compensation Committee considered such quantitative metrics as NAV per share, net investment income per share, and operating expenses (as a percentage of equity), as well as Mr. Lorber's and Ms. McMillan's respective performance versus the strategic goals that had been set for 2022.
+The Compensation Committee considered several financial performance metrics as well as other factors when evaluating the cash bonuses paid to NEOs for 2023.
+The Compensation Committee considered such quantitative metrics as NAV per share, net investment income per share, and operating expenses (as a percentage of equity), as well as Mr. Lorber's and Ms. McMillan's respective performance versus the strategic goals that had been set for 2023.
 The Compensation Committee also consulted with its independent compensation consultant and also took into account Company budgetary constraints.
 The net result of these considerations resulted in the aforementioned discretionary annual cash bonuses being paid to the NEOs.
-In particular, cash bonuses paid to NEOs for 2022 performance included recognition of the Company's financial results, including net asset value ("NAV") per share growth, net investment income and key operational achievements, all in a challenging market environment.
+In particular, cash bonuses paid to NEOs for 2023 performance included recognition of the Company's financial results, including net asset value ("NAV") per share growth, net investment income and key operational achievements.

-The amount of the annual cash bonus paid to each NEO for 2022 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
-The Compensation Committee believes that these annual cash bonus awards are individually appropriate based on 2022 performance.
+The amount of the annual cash bonus paid to each NEO for 2023 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
+The Compensation Committee believes that these annual cash bonus awards are individually appropriate based on 2023 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.

-2022 Long-Term Cash Incentive Plan
+Long-Term Cash Incentive Plan

 On May 9, 2022, the Board of Directors of the Company adopted the PhenixFIN 2022 Long-Term Cash Incentive Plan (the "CIP") pursuant to the recommendation by the Compensation Committee.
-The CIP provides for performance-based cash awards to key employees of the Company, as approved by the Compensation Committee, based on the achievement of preestablished financial goals for the relevant performance period.
+The CIP provides for performance-based cash awards to key employees of the Company, as approved by the Compensation Committee, based on the achievement of pre-established financial goals for the relevant performance period.
 The performance goals may be expressed as one or a combination of net asset value of the Company, net asset value per share of the Company's common stock, changes in the market price of shares of the Company's common stock, individual performance metrics and/or such other goals and objectives the Compensation Committee considers relevant.